markshust/hymn-composer/README.md

 ### Ref to base component

-In some situations, you need to get a ref to the base component that you pass to `react-komposer`.
+In some situations, you need to get a ref to the base component that you pass to `hymn-composer`.
 You can enable a `ref` with the `withRef` option:

 ```js
 // You can use `composeWithPromise` or any other compose APIs